syncfusion-content/blazor-docs/blazor/common/ignore-script-isolation.md

 # Ignore script isolation

-The Syncfusion Blazor Provides an optional support to refer the component scripts externally from the application end to increase initial load performance.
-If `IgnoreScriptIsolation` is set to `true` in `AddSyncfusionBlazor()`, the Syncfusion Blazor components will disable the built-in script isolation and use application-level scripts.
+The Syncfusion Blazor Provides an alternative support to refer the component scripts externally from the application.
+It is used to increase initial load performance.
+This support is applicable from 19.2.* version.
+If `IgnoreScriptIsolation` is set to `true` in `AddSyncfusionBlazor()`, the Syncfusion Blazor components will disable the dynamic script loading, instead of this it uses the external scripts reference from the application.

 ## How to refer the component scripts externally on Blazor Application